CultivateHQ/cultivateHQ.com/source/jobs/index.html.md

 ### The Tech Stack

-We are currently primarily a Ruby shop but have used Elixir in a number of projects in recent years and have a deep desire to do more.
-On the front end we've recently been favouring React.
+Most of our work is still in Ruby, but have used Elixir in a number of projects in recent years and have a deep desire to do more.
+We have worked with, or have in interest in, other technologies such as Rust, Go, Scala, and Swift.
+On the front-end we've recently been favouring React.

 ### The process

-Here is a little about our recruitment process.
-There are 2 steps.
+We constantly iterate on our recruitment process.
+Currently it consists of two steps:

 #### Initial pairing - 30 minutes